 Policy Updates from the Graduate School

-- Facebook: Binghamton University Graduate School
+- Restarting Binghamton Graduate Student FAQs

 Applicants who wish to defer their offer of admission should be in contact with both their academic department as well as the Graduate School to request a deferral.
 Applicants can request that their admission be deferred up to one year.
-Applicants who have already deferred their admission by one year will be allowed to further defer their admission.

 English Proficiency Exams